robofit/arcor2_client_sdk/test/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 ## Requirements
 - Docker
-	- Ensure that your Docker daemon is configured with sufficient address pools for `N` networks, each requiring around 30 IP addresses. `N` is the number of test classes present in this project.
+	- Ensure that your Docker daemon is configured with sufficient address pools for 8*`N` networks, each requiring around 16 IP addresses. `N` is the number of test classes present in this project.
 	- Make sure the Docker daemon is up and running.

 ## Server